 Cosmetic facial acupuncture is a remarkable facial treatment that we provide in our clinic that offers a real alternative that activates the skin cells, facial muscles, circulation and the lymphatic system.
 This anti-aging solution leaves your skin tighter, brighter, smoother and younger-looking without “freezing and filling”.

-We commonly add in facial Gua Sha to our signature treatment and now we’re going to tell you how you can get that same glow at home too!
+At Health Pointe Jacksonville, we commonly add in facial Gua Sha to our signature treatment and now we’re going to tell you how you can get that same glow at home too!

 Benefits of facial Gua Sha